 Two-step authentication has been popular as a means of securing an account.
 To help you boost the protections surrounding your Microsoft account, we’re offering a few tips on how to use two-step verification, as Microsoft refers to it.

 This security measure combines the traditional password with a second proof of identity, which Microsoft calls the user’s security info.
 Microsoft’s approach is to reach out to the user each time a device is used to access an account that hasn’t yet been set as a trusted device.
 Via a phone call, email, or an authenticator application, two-step verification asks the user to confirm that the current attempt to access the account is legitimate.

 Turning it on for Your Microsoft Account

 The process to activate two-step authentication is simple:

 - Sign in to the Security basics page for your Microsoft account

 - Locate Two-step verification, and select Set up two-step verification

-- Follow the on-screen instructions to complete the process
+- Follow the instructions to complete the process

-You have the option of selecting a phone number, an email address, or an authentication app to use.
-If you choose to use an application, but not the Microsoft Authenticator app, you will have to follow the provided on-screen instructions to link your account to the app of your choice.
+You can select a phone number, an email address, or an authentication app to use.
+If you choose to use an application but not the Microsoft Authenticator app, you must follow the provided instructions to link your account to the app of your choice.

-Setting up two-step verification on any account you use can greatly benefit your security.
-To learn more ways to secure your work-essential technology, reach out to the IT professionals at WheelHouse IT by calling (877) 771-2384.
+Setting up two-step verification on any account can greatly benefit your security.
+To learn more ways to secure your work-essential technology, contact the IT professionals at WheelHouse IT by calling (877) 771-2384.